-Everyone should know how to recognise a heart attack.
-With just some clues you’ll be able to prevent a serious and complicated situation from happening to anyone.
-You will have to act fast.
+Everyone should know how to recognize a heart attack.
+With just some clues, you’ll be able to prevent a serious and complicated situation.
+You’ll have to act fast.

-The cause of heart attacks is simple to explain: a clot blocks the blood flow in the arteries which prevents blood from entering the heart and being pumped to the rest of body.
+The cause of heart attacks is simple to explain: a clot blocks the blood flow in the arteries, which prevents blood from entering the heart and being pumped to the rest of the body.

 Unfortunately, heart attacks affect a considerable amount of people.
-In the UK, it is the main cause of death.
+In the UK, it’s the main cause of death.

 The heart briefly sends signals out to the body just before the infarction.
-Therefore, you will know how to recognise a heart attack and will be able to request medical assistance.
+Therefore, if you know how to recognize a heart attack, you’ll be able to help the person or request medical assistance.
 Knowing how to act on your feet is important in this brief moment.

-- You will feel chest pain just behind the sternum when having a heart attack.
-Afterwards, the pain will spread to one of the arms – – normally to the left one – – then to the neck, over a period of 40 minutes.
+- Pain behind the sternum.
+Afterward, the pain will spread to one of the arms, normally to the left one, then to the neck.
+This usually takes place over a span of 40 minutes.

-- Nausea is also a common symptom.
-Keep in mind, when someone feels nauseous, it doesn’t mean a heart attack is taking place.
+- Nausea.
+However, keep in mind that, when someone feels nauseous, it doesn’t mean a heart attack is taking place.
 It normally happens after the aforementioned stages and the patient may end up vomiting.

-- The body goes through extreme temperature change.
+- Body temperature changes.
+The body goes through extreme temperature change.
 This varies depending on the person.
-Some people break into a cold sweat, while others feel sudden and extreme heat flashes.
+Some people break into a cold sweat, while others feel sudden and extreme heat or hot flashes.

 - Anxiety is also common.
-This normally happens during risky situations.
+This normally happens in risky situations.
 However, it’s best to seek help quickly because worrying could make it even worse.

 Smoking increases the risk of having a heart attack.
-This is one of the main causes of deaths from cardiovascular disease.
+This is one of the main causes of death from cardiovascular disease.